onebirdrocks/Awesome-GenAI/README.md

 # Awesome-GenAI
-A curated collection of resources, tools, frameworks, and information related to Generative AI

 Welcome to Awesome-GenAI!
 This repository is a curated collection of resources, tools, frameworks, and information related to Generative AI.
 Whether you are a beginner looking to learn about the basics or an experienced developer searching for the latest advancements in the field, this repository aims to provide valuable insights and resources to help you on your journey.

 ## What is Generative AI?
 Generative AI refers to a class of AI algorithms that generate new content, such as text, images, and audio, based on the data they are trained on.
 These models can create realistic and innovative outputs, making them useful in various applications like content creation, design, and entertainment.
 Repository Structure

 ## Table of Content
-Introduction
+- Introduction
   Overview of the project
   Basic concepts of Generative AI
   Contribution guidelines
-Learning Resources
+- Learning Resources
   Online courses
   Books and papers
   Tutorials and guides
   Workshops and conferences
-Tools and Frameworks
+- Tools and Frameworks
   Open-source projects
   Development Frameworks
-TensorFlow
-PyTorch
-Hugging Face
-JAX
-Other frameworks
-Libraries and tools
+  ibraries and tools
-Development environment setup
-Models
+- Models
   Pre-trained models
   Natural Language Processing models
   Computer Vision models
   Multimodal models
-Applications
+- Applications
   Text generation
   Image generation
   Audio generation
   Video generation
   Other applications
-Datasets
+- Datasets
   Available datasets
   Data collection and processing methods
   Data augmentation techniques
-Research and Papers
+- Research and Papers
   Latest research updates
   Important paper reviews
   Research trends and hotspots
-Community and Events
+- Community and Events
   Online and offline communities
   Events and conferences
-Contributors list
-Projects and Case Studies
+- Projects and Case Studies
   Success stories
   Project showcases
   Practical experience sharing
-Miscellaneous
+- Miscellaneous
   Frequently Asked Questions
   Useful tips
   Recommended resources

 ## Contribution Guidelines